Savyasachi-08/fmcg-deal-intelligence/README.md

 1. **Data Input** — Either simulates a sample dataset or fetches live FMCG news via RSS feeds
 2. **Normalization & Exact Dedup** — Cleans URLs and dates, hashes content to drop identical duplicates
 3. **Semantic Clustering** — Groups related articles into real-world events using HDBSCAN on `all-mpnet-base-v2` embeddings.
 A dual-gate filter (keyword sieve + cosine similarity vs. 10 FMCG intent prompts) ensures only relevant deals make it through
-4. **NLP Extraction** — Runs spaCy to extract organizations, locations, and monetary values from representative articles
+4. **NLP Extraction** — Runs spaCy to extract organizations, locations, and monetary values from the grouped articles
-5. **Gemini Newsletter** — Sends clustered topics to Gemini 2.0 Flash (in batches of up to 10) to generate a professional Word document newsletter with strategic analysis, financials, and source links
+5. **Cluster Breakdown Report** — Generates a transparent `Cluster_Breakdown_Report.docx` immediately before LLM processing, literally listing out every article and its publisher that successfully parsed into a given event cluster.
+6. **Gemini Newsletter** — Takes the Top 10 validated clusters and makes **1 API call per cluster** to Gemini 2.0 Flash.
+The model synthesizes the entirely of the cluster's context into a single unified business headline, 2-4 bullet points, and extracts the top 2 source URLs
-6. **Audit Report** — Exports a timestamped Excel file with deduplication decisions, relevance scores, and the config-driven guidelines used
+7. **Audit Report** — Exports a timestamped Excel file with deduplication decisions, relevance scores, and the config-driven guidelines used

 ---